 You need a current William & Mary user id to log on to the database.
-A slideshow on how to use WMDID is available.

 The use of materials in the Visual Resources Center is subject to the College of William & Mary's copyright guidelines.
 The VRC abides by the Fair Use provisions of the Copyright Act and also follows the Image Collection Guidelines produced by the Visual Resources Association.
 Materials borrowed by faculty and students are to be used for educational, nonprofit use only.

 The Visual Resources Center and its collections are maintained by the Director, Pamela Hawkes.

 We are located in Room 202, Andrews Hall with hours Monday – Friday, 9 – 5.